Sustainable Babassu Oil – A Fantastic Alternative to Palm Oil

 HOW TO USE SUSTAINABLE BABASSU OIL

 Cold-pressed babassu oil has an emollient factor similar to coconut oil but is not greasy.
 Think silky, soothing, and soft.
 You can substitute it 1:1 for mango, cupuacu, shea, and of course, coconut and palm oils.
-Babassu is considered a soft oil and is well suited for skincare and cosmetics designed for mature or very dry skin.
+Babassu is considered a soft oil with a melting point of about 80F and is well suited for skincare and cosmetics designed for mature or very dry skin.
 Also great for natural hair care, it is deeply hydrating and leaves hair soft, shiny, and silky.
 It can also be used as a single-note oil for facial cleansing and as a pre-shampoo conditioning.
 Babassu is a good beard oil and after-shave skin-conditioner for men.

 Babassu oil blends wonderfully with pumpkin, borage, cranberry, pomegranate, apricot, and avocado oils.
 Replace coconut or palm in moisturizers, creams, and hair care products to reap the environmentally friendly benefits of this terrific oil.
 And, unlike shea, sustainable babassu oil it isn’t prone to that crystalizing crunchy effect that happens after it is heated and cools.